 - Speaking of American Whitewater, I strongly encourage you to join.
 It’s $25 for an affiliate membership (for which you are all eligible since you are already members of KCCNY…RIGHT???).
 Their website has pages for every gauge on every section of every river available in the US.
 It maintains river info, and tracks and communicates hazards.
 You’ll visit this site multiple times a day when you’re out on a paddling trip.
 Perhaps most importantly, this is THE organization that advocates for recreational whitewater access in the US.
 They do a ton with a very small amount of funding, so your membership goes a long way.
 Support what you love and join.

-- ACA (American Canoe Association): All KCCNY members are required to be members of the ACA for insurance coverage.
+- ACA (American Canoe Association): Membership is required to participate in KCCNY on water events for insurance coverage.
 When you sign up for ACA, be sure to get the Paddle America Club discount as a KCCNY member.
 This group governs the requirements for certification as a paddling instructor, promotes paddling education, and insures our group trips.
-If I remember correctly (someone check me on this) membership is required to participate in KCCNY pool sessions.

 - Outdoor Alliance is a newer advocacy group that brings together lots of outdoor recreation communities to protect access to the activities and places we enjoy.